Raghu Rai: Career

-Rai started learning photography in 1962 under his elder brother Sharampal Chowdhry, better known as S Paul who is a photographer, and in 1965 joined "The Statesman" newspaper as its chief photographer.

-He and his fellow journalist Saeed Naqvi visited maharishi’s ashram in the spring of 1968 when The Beatles arrived.
+Rai started learning photography in 1962 under his elder brother Sharampal Chowdhry (better known as S Paul), who is a photographer.
+In 1965 he joined "The Statesman" newspaper as its chief photographer.
+He and his colleague Saeed Naqvi visited Maharishi's ashram in the spring of 1968, when The Beatles arrived.

 Rai left "The Statesman" in 1976 to work as picture editor for "Sunday," a weekly news magazine published in Calcutta.
 Impressed by an exhibit of his work in Paris in 1971, Henri Cartier-Bresson nominated Rai to join Magnum Photos in 1977.

-Rai left "Sunday" in 1980 and worked as a Picture Editor/Visualizer/Photographer of "India Today" during its formative years.
+Rai left "Sunday" in 1980, and worked as a picture editor and photographer at "India Today" during its formative years.
 From 1982 to 1991, he worked on special issues and designs, contributing picture essays on social, political, and cultural themes.

-Rai has specialised in extensive coverage of India.
-He has produced more than 18 books, including Raghu Rai's Delhi, The Sikhs, Calcutta, Khajuraho, Taj Mahal, Tibet in Exile, India, and Mother Teresa.
-His photo essays have appeared in many magazines and newspapers including Time, Life, GEO, The New York Times, Sunday Times, Newsweek, The Independent, and the New Yorker.

-For Greenpeace, he has completed an in-depth documentary project on the chemical disaster at Bhopal in 1984, which he covered as a journalist with India Today in 1984, and on its ongoing effects on the lives of gas victims.
+For Greenpeace, he completed an in-depth documentary project on the chemical disaster at Bhopal in 1984, which he covered as a journalist with India Today in 1984, and on its ongoing effects on the lives of gas victims.
 This work resulted in a book, Exposure: A Corporate Crime and three exhibitions that toured Europe, America, India and southeast Asia after 2004, the 20th anniversary of the disaster.
-Rai wanted the exhibition to support the many survivors through creating greater awareness, both about the tragedy, and about the victims – many who are still uncompensated – who continue to live in the contaminated environment around Bhopal.
+Rai wanted the exhibition to support the many survivors through creating greater awareness, both about the tragedy, and about the victims who continue to live in the contaminated environment around Bhopal.

-In 2003, while on an assignment for Geo Magazine in Bombay City, he switched to using a digital Nikon D100 camera "and from that moment to today, I haven't been able to go back to using film."
+In 2003, while on an assignment for Geo Magazine in Bombay City, he switched to using a digital camera "and from that moment to today, I haven't been able to go back to using film."

-He has served three times on the jury of the World Press Photo and twice on the jury of UNESCO's International Photo Contest.

 In 2017, Avani Rai, his daughter followed her father on one of his trips to Kashmir to get an insight into his life and know him better.
-She documented this journey and released a documentary on it called Raghu Rai: An Unframed Portrait.
-It depicts a historical narrative through Raghu Rai's photographs through time, as he tells some of his unique experiences that not only affected him deeply but also important landmarks in the young yet crucial history of India.
-It was executive produced by Anurag Kashyap.
+She released a documentary on this journey called Raghu Rai: An Unframed Portrait, executive produced by Anurag Kashyap.

+Rai has produced more than 18 books focussing on the culture and people of India, including Raghu Rai's Delhi, The Sikhs, Calcutta, Khajuraho, Taj Mahal, Tibet in Exile, India, and Mother Teresa.
+His photo essays have appeared in many magazines and newspapers including Time, Life, GEO, The New York Times, Sunday Times, Newsweek, The Independent, and the New Yorker.
+He has served three times on the jury of the World Press Photo, and twice on the jury of UNESCO's International Photo Contest.